 Summer meals are available to all children ages 18 and under, free of charge, at many locations across the city including schools, community pools, NYCHA complexes, libraries, community centers and day camps when school is not in session.
-Although universal free school meals is not yet a reality for most school children, the Summer Food Service Program is intended feed the hungry children who rely on NYC Schoolfood for two meals each school day throughout the school year.
+Although universal free school meals is not yet a reality for most school children, the Summer Food Service Program is intended to feed hungry children who rely on NYC school food for two meals each school day throughout the school year.
 Many of these children come from food insecure homes and 75% qualify for free or reduced price lunch.
 Despite these alarming numbers, the summer meals program is underutilized: only 15% of the estimated eligible children participate.
 With the 2015 season now in full swing, we provide here an overview of summer meals statistics and trends.
 We thank Community Food Advocates, Share our Strength and NYC Coalition Against Hunger for their efforts in compiling and sharing this data.

 This year, from June 27 through September 4th there are 442 open sites across the five boroughs: 149 in Brooklyn, 79 in Queens, 89 in Manhattan, 100 in the Bronx, and 25 in Staten Island.

 These sites accept walk-ins; anyone 18 and under is eligible to receive a meal.
 In July 2014, there were 377 open sites citywide, up from 370 in 2013 and 344 in 2012.
 Examples of open sites include schools, some libraries, pools, parks and soup kitchens.